solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

   `@solana/spl-account-compression`.
 It’s a simple object with properties `maxDepth` and `maxBufferSize` that enforces a valid combination of the two values.
-- `canopyDepth` - a number for the canopy depth In the body of the function, we’ll generate a new address for the tree, then create the instruction for allocating a new Merkle tree account by calling `createAllocTreeIx` from `@solana/spl-account-compression`.

 ```typescript
 async function createAndInitializeTree(